jhvanderschee/jekyllcodex/_without-plugin/form-builder.md

 {% raw %}{% if page.form %}{% include form.html %}{% endif %}{% endraw %}
 ```

 CloudCannon users should add the available options to their '_config.yml' file to make the experience for content editors even smoother.
+Note that there is no select (dropdown) support (yet).
+The native HTML5 date picker is not available in every browser.
+HMTL5 validation does not work in IE9 and Opera Mini.

 [expand]